rohany/StandardML-GPU/docs/index.md

 ## Abstraction
 Throughout our library users do not have be familiar with any interface to the GPU.
-By extending the Standard ML library through the Foreign Function Interface, users are able to exploit the builtin function lambdas and SML GPU sequence functions in order to accelerate their workload.
+By extending the Standard ML library through the Foreign Function Interface, users are able to exploit the built-in function lambdas and SML GPU sequence functions in order to accelerate their workload.
 In the case that a user is familiar with CUDA or would like to bring an expert in to optimize an important calculation, our interface is easily extendable to allow this.